-Risk Governance
+Governance and Risk Management Risk Governance

 Risks faced by financial institutions can be summarised to the following main categories: credit risk, market risk, liquidity risk, operational risk and capital risk.
 The Bank sets policies and procedures in order to mitigate, control or accept these risks according to the Bank's risk appetite.
-Such policies, procedures and controls are reviewed on a frequent basis in order to account for changes in regulation, external and internal conditions, or where weaknesses are identified.
+The Risk Management Function is responsible for the risk appetite of the organisation and the monitoring of risks on a regular basis.
+The primary objectives of the financial risk management function are to establish risk limits and then to ensure that exposure to risks stays within these limits.
+The bank regularly reviews its risk management framework to reflect the changes in market and economic conditions as well as effective best practice or where weaknesses are identified.